![]() |

 Calorie Count or How Far Can I Go?Vic Denwood provides an overview of how you might use calorie counting to manage your weight.
 I have a brand-new exercise bike.
 It tells me how fast I am pedalling, how far I have gone, power output, duration, pulse rate, and how many calories I have used.
-This last reading has caused me a problem since it showed that after a 10-minute session at 100 watts effort, I had used about 250 calories.
+This last reading has caused me a problem since it showed that after a 10-minute session at 100 watts of effort, I had used about 250 calories.

-How Far Can I Go?Remember, the "baseline" for me is: 100 watts for 1Hr uses 90 Kcals to achieve a 20 Km distance.
-So I looked around the house for some common foods and the NHS website[1] for a food calorie listing and produced the following results table.
+How Far Can I Go?Remember, my "baseline" is 100 watts for 1 hour using 90 Kcals to achieve a 20 km distance.
+So, I looked around the house for some common foods and the NHS website[1] for a food calorie listing and produced the following results table.

 Table 1 - Sample Food Listing What did I Save?When I retired in 2011 to look after my wife, my activity level dropped, and my weight gradually crept up.
 This was not helped by regular intake of Chocolate Digestive biscuits each afternoon with a cup of tea, and an evening snack of a mini pork pie (or two), or a crisp sandwich when my wife was fast asleep.
 By the beginning of 2014, I was 15st 7lbs and distinctly obese.
 So, I decided to take matters in hand, stopped coffee whitening my snacks, and cut out all buttered bread, cake, and biscuits.

 Table 2 – Drop Outs I am so astounded!I have only produced this table as part of writing this article, and I have never done this analysis before.
 We are told that the average man needs 2000 Calories per day.
 From the table above, you can see that I have saved four days' worth of calories per week.
 I was effectively eating 11 days of food each week.
 No wonder my weight crept up!
-Since stopping the foodstuffs above and adding good light daily workouts on an exercise bike, I am now, ten months later, weighing 11st 6lbs.
-Inner StoresTable 1 shows that basic fats, such as lard, and edible oils all have the same high-calorie count (9000 per Kg).
+Since stopping the foodstuffs above and adding good, light daily workouts on an exercise bike, I have weighed 11st 6lbs ten months later.
+Inner StoresTable 1 shows that basic fats, such as lard and edible oils, all have the same high-calorie count (9000 per Kg).
 That is why Orcas, Polar Bears, and Eskimos love to eat Seals - lots of blubber to keep them warm.
-That fat that is so sought after is also the same, in calorie terms, as resides in us as a food store and energy reserve.
-So, from Table 1 we see that 100gm of Lard or Oil will take me 200 Km - so to lose 1Kg by exercise alone, I would have to cycle for 100 hours and 2000 Km.
-From this, it becomes obvious that exercise alone cannot get your weight down.
-As a matter of interest, the planners for a recent polar trekking expedition determined that the explorers needed an energy budget of 8000 Calories per day.
-This is virtually impossible to achieve with normal rations - eating 1Kg of pure fat a day is not viable due to the appalling effect it would have on the lower gut!
+That fat that is so sought after is also the same, in calorie terms, as it resides in us as a food store and energy reserve.
+From Table 1, we see that 100gm of Lard or Oil will take me 200 Km - so to lose 1Kg by exercise alone, I would have to cycle for 100 hours and 2000 Km.
+From this, it becomes evident that exercise alone cannot reduce weight.
+As a matter of interest, the planners for a recent polar trekking expedition determined that the explorers needed an energy budget of 8000 Calories daily.
+It is virtually impossible to achieve with regular rations - eating 1 kg of pure fat daily is not viable due to its appalling effect on the lower gut!
 So, their solution was for the explorers to build up body fat reserves before the expedition, eat highly nutritional balanced rations when on the ice, and let the body draw on the inner fat reserve as necessary to make up any energy deficit.
-What Worked for Me?I am 68 years old, and "traditionally" it is difficult to lose weight.
-However, I seem to have found a solution that worked for me.
+What Worked for Me?I am 68 years old, and losing weight is traditionally difficult.
+However, I have found a solution that works for me.
 A possible suggestion for you:

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: